 Preparing your students for their future careers isn't something you do just once... it's an integral part of their education.
 Advising, curriculum development, seminar series, internships, and more all contribute to your students' professional preparation.

 References and Additional Readings

-- The American Geological Institute has a website on Geoscience Workforce issues and information, including a number of career-related webinars.
+- The American Geosciences Institute has a website on Geoscience Workforce issues and information, including a number of career-related webinars.

 - The Association of American Colleges and Universities dedicated their fall 2009 issue of Peer Review to the topic of Study Abroad and Global Learning: Exploring Connections.
 The issue includes articles on best practices in campus study abroad programs, research on the impact of study abroad, and analysis of the role and limitations of study abroad as a strategy for global learning.

 - Bralower, T.J., Feiss, P.G., and Manduca, C.A.
 (2008).
 Preparing a New Generation of Citizens and Scientists to Face Earth's Future.
 Liberal Education, v.
 94, p.
 20-23.

 With growing awareness of significant environmental problems facing the earth in the coming decades, and the realization that issues such as global warming require action on the part of individuals as well as governments, the authors assert that earth system science must establish its place in college curricula to ensure that a new generation of citizens and scientists is prepared to meet future challenges.

 - Drummond, 2001 , Ten Principles of Geoscience Departments, Part 1, Journal of Geoscience Education v49 n2 p108.

 This column by the editor is the first of a two-part exploration of ten common principles among geoscience departments.
 It is intended as a conceptual framework that departments can use to think strategically about the strength of their academic and administrative positioning on their campus.
 This first part deals with five academic issues.